Coopers Rock Charity Climb-a-thon

 · All participants under 16 years of age must be accompanied by an adult.

-· Only approved staff members working at the event are permitted to belay (i.e. manage the safety ropes).
+· Only approved staff members working at the event or CRCG belay certified individuals are permitted to belay (i.e. manage the safety ropes).
+Participants wishing to become belay certified must arrive at 9:30 a.m. for a belay test.

 From Route 68, take the Coopers Rock Exit.
 Turn right at the end of the exit ramp if you were headed east on Route 68 (turn left if you were headed west).
 Follow this road approximately 3 miles to the large parking lots in the overlook/concession stand area.
 Pavilion #1 is on your left.